 - Why You’ll Like It: Personalized service, smaller property.

-- Insider Story: Recommended by my regular reader, Brian, who keeps coming back here since 2010.
+- Insider Story: Recommended by my regular reader, Brian, who has been coming back here since 2010.

 - Check prices here.

 This is a hotel recommended by one of this website’s regular readers, Brian.
-He swears by it and only stays here – and he’s been doing so since 2010 – so I am ready to take his word that it is indeed a really good hotel.
+He swears by it and only stays here, so I am ready to take his word that it is indeed a really good hotel.

 Brian says: “Believe me when I tell you this place is a hidden gem.
 Fantastic staff and operated by a fine owner.
 She always treats me like royalty when I come and she knows I’ve been staying there since 2010.
 Try it out one day!”